fromis-9/scrollapp/README.md

 - Mouse with middle button, side buttons, or trackpad support
 - Compatible with both Intel and Apple Silicon Macs

-## Privacy
+## Privacy & Security

-Scrollapp requires Input Monitoring permissions to detect mouse/trackpad events.
+- **Permissions**: Scrollapp requires Input Monitoring permissions to detect mouse/trackpad events.
 It does not collect or transmit any personal data.
+- **Code Signing**: The app is ad-hoc signed for free distribution.
+While this triggers macOS security warnings, the source code is fully open and auditable on GitHub.

 ## License